The Many Ways Nurses Can Become Champions of Sustainability

 The health risks of wildfire smoke.

 With these fires comes poor air quality, with the main culprit being a pollutant known as particulate matter (PM) 2.5.
 These tiny particles or droplets in the air are 2.5 microns or less in width and are able to travel deep into the respiratory tract.
-Exposure to fine particles can cause short-term health effects such as eye, nose, throat and lung irritation, coughing, sneezing, runny nose, and shortness of breath.
-It […]
+Exposure to fine particles can cause short-term health effects such as eye, nose, throat and lung irritation, coughing, sneezing, runny nose, and shortness of […]

 April Issue Highlights: Nurses’ Views on Substance Users, Decarbonizing Health Care, More